Uganda Travel Tips, Uganda Safari Advice, Uganda Safari Information.

 By exemption, it means that the nationals can travel to Uganda without applying for Visa.

 Visa Duration: How long the Uganda visa last?
 How long can I stay on tour in Uganda with my Tourist Visa?

 The Uganda Tourist Visa lasts for 3 months – 90 days and is only limited to leisure and recreation and visiting friends and family other than work.

-Vaccination: Which Vaccination do i need to take when planning a Uganda tour?
+Vaccination: Which Vaccination do I need to take when planning a Uganda Safari Tour?

-You can always check on Uganda Immigration website abive for any update regarding Uganda travel information.
+You can always check on the Uganda Immigration website above for any updates regarding Uganda travel information.